jsstaedtler/bigraccoon-pico/content/articles/xc3/xc3ch3.md

 ----

-The class is called Full Metal Jaguar, and apparently it's pulled straight from Xenoblade Chronicles X.
+The class is called Full Metal Jaguar, and apparently it's pulled straight from __Xenoblade Chronicles X__.

 Sound on to hear Eunie's advanced offensive tactic.